 “Quinoa and amaranth are two very old, high-protein plants that hail from South America.
 They were held sacred in ancient Inca and Aztec cultures.
 Both now hold great potential for self-sustaining gardens in the northern hemisphere.
 They grow as easily as their weedy relatives (pigweed or lamb’s-quarters) and the quality of food they offer far surpasses that of our common grains.
 Traditional hand-harvesting methods can obtain bounteous harvests.”SaltSpringSeeds.com

-When soil temperatures are around 60°F (15°C) seedlings emerge within three to four days.
-However, when quinoa seeds are planted in soil with night-time temperatures much above that, quinoa, like spinach, may not germinate.
+When soil temperatures are around 60°F (15°C), seedlings emerge within three to four days.
+However, when quinoa seeds are planted in soil with nighttime temperatures high above that, quinoa, like spinach, may not germinate.
 In this instance, it’s best to refrigerate seeds before planting.

 The Seed Sprouting Technique:

-- // Wet the paper towel without wringing it out
+- Wet the paper towel without wringing it out.

-- // Place 10 seeds in the middle of the wet paper towel
+- Place 10 seeds in the middle of the wet paper towel.

-- // Cover the seed and place it in a Ziploc bag for the number of days your seed packet says it will take to sprout.
+- Cover the seed and place it in a Ziploc bag for the number of days your seed packet says it will take to sprout.
 Quinoa is supposed to sprout in 2-4 days.

 Grow Quinoa – the Seed Sprouting Results:

-I will follow these growing directions from eHow (for planting outside) once they are big enough to transplant outside – Thin the quinoa so there is one plant every 16 to 18 inches in each row.
-Water the quinoa when the plants show two or three leaves, irrigating just until the soil is moist.
+I will follow these growing directions from eHow (for planting outside) once they are big enough to transplant outside.
+Next, thin the quinoa so there is one plant every 16 to 18 inches in each row.
+Water the quinoa starting when the plants show two or three leaves, irrigating just until the soil is moist.